 A bilingual group recommended for anyone coming to Ghent with children.
-The members are a mix of locals and expats, which means you get the most reliable information and a chance to see some Dutch in action.
+The members are a mix of locals and expats, which means you get the most reliable English information about Ghent and a chance to see some Dutch in action.
 Founder Jovita makes sure that everybody gets together at least once a week.

 Rooms and Apartments for Expats in Gent (Facebook group)